darienmt/darienmt.github.io/_posts/2016-03-20-advent-of-code-day-20.markdown

 title:  "Advent of Code: Day 20"
 subtitle: "Infinite Elves and Infinite Houses"
 date:   2016-03-20 20:21:10
-categories: advent-of-code
+categories: advent-of-code scala
 disqus_identifier: advent-of-code-day20
 ---
 # First puzzle
 This puzzle is about delivering packages.
 We need to deliver a certain amount of packages to an infinite houses numbers sequentially starting at 1.
 We also have infinite mail carriers.
 Each mail carrier is assigned a set of houses based on its number.
 Based on the puzzle description:

 - Postman 1 delivers to houses => 1, 2, 3, 4, ...
 - Postman 2 delivers to houses => 2, 4, 6, 8, 10, ...
 - Postman 3 delivers to houses => 3, 6, 9, 12, 15, ...

 On each delivery, the mail carrier delivers 10-times-his-number packages.
 For example, Postman 3 delivers 30 packages to each house he visits while Postman 2 delivers 20 packages each time.

 The overall packages delivered to the first 4 houses are as follow: